-That’s what one always seems to be looking for when touring round in a camper van.
+That’s what you always seem to be looking for when touring round in a camper van.

-We set off for a mini circuit inside our on-going lap of Britain, looking to circumnavigate the 70, or so, miles of Loch Ness.
+We set off for a mini circuit inside our larger, on-going, lap of Britain: looking to circumnavigate the 70, or so, miles round Loch Ness.

-The west side road runs straight alongside the notorious waters for about ¾ of the way down, then we’re thrown off the side of the Loch and out back into mountainous areas, further west.
+The west side road runs straight alongside the notorious waters for about ¾ of the way down, then we’re thrown off the side of the loch and out back into mountainous areas, further west.
 We’re happy to see the high peaks again.
-Unsure how many more we’ll see from now on as we head back south and leave the Highlands.
+Unsure how many more we’ll see from now on as we head back southwards and leave the Highlands.

-High above another loch, Loch Loyne, we’re inveigled to the side of the road by a crowd of gathered tourists.
+High above another loch, Loch Loyne, we’re inveigled to the side of the road by the sight of a curious crowd of gathered tourists.

-These are day-trippers – less fit and hearty than the lone walker figures we occasionally glimpsed through north Scotland – and they’re staring at a field full of piled-up small stone shrines.
+These are day-trippers – less fit and hearty than the lone walker figures we occasionally glimpsed through north Scotland – and they’re all staring at a field full of piled-up small stone shrines.
 We pull up to have a look.

-I also catch the tailend of conversation of a cagouled Japanese to an inordinately jaunty Scot, who seemed to be on his own personally appointed errand here, doing the rounds, talking to the Loch Ness tourists.
+I also catch the tailend of conversation a cagouled Japanese is having with an inordinately jaunty Scot, who seemed to be on his own personally appointed errand here – doing the rounds, talking to the Loch Ness tourists.

 “Really?
 You’ve seen it?” the Japanese says.